junlulocky/AirTicketPredicting/README.md

 This project is still ongoing.

 ##Instructions on the codes#
 Any theory about this project, please refer to my report.
+If you want to keep track of the result performance, please refer to the "Performance Record.xlsx" file.

 I implemented many kinds of classifiers and regressors on this project in python.